 - Reviewing the submission and representation before the CRA

-Proper documentation and strong evidence are the keys to put across your points to the CRA.
-A CPA Firm doing tax audit can help in sailing through this challenge.
+Proper documentation and strong evidence are the keys to putting across your points to the CRA.
+A CPA Firm doing a tax audit can help in sailing through this challenge.
 However, if you come across the fact that any tax errors have been made that need to be resolved, we provide the support to correct them.
 We will ensure accuracy and proper source documentation papers with your records to satisfy the CRA Audit.

 Get in touch with us now if you feel you can be audited, or you have received any notice or an information request from the CRA.
 SDG Accountant has been assisting clients with audit proceedings and has represented many clients successfully.
 Call us at 416-755-3000 or e-mail us at firstname.lastname@example.org for CRA representation and audit support.

-What May Trigger a CRA Audit?
+What May Trigger a CRA Audit

 - Changes in income or expenses – CRA likes consistency when there is a sudden spike that will cause suspicion

 - Continuous Losses in Business – In the CRA’s view, having losses for several years when a business first begins is quite normal.
 When there are repeated losses year over year, this raises the question of why and how the taxpayer is continuing to operate the business with continuous losses.
 Expect a letter or call from the CRA.

 - Using industry standards as a benchmark for your expenses – If you are a real estate agent, it is unlikely you are incurring travel expenses 10x more than your industry average unless you are a superstar agent who entertains clients on a private yacht on the harbour.
 Let’s be real, expenses which are significantly greater than peers in your industry will raise eyebrows.